sordai/data_science_template/README.md

 6. Log in to your GitHub account in VSCode.

 ## Instructions for Creating a New Environment
-1. Creating an environment is very easy.
+1. Creating an environment is very easy, just follow the steps below
 2. Change the name of the project in pyproject.toml.
 Additional details about [Poetry](https://python-poetry.org/docs/).
 3. To create the environment, use the command ``make init``.
 4. Now you should see an environment created with the name of the project you chose in step 1.